ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 ### 2.2 Steering

-We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behaviour of real-world vehicles.
+We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behavior of real-world vehicles.
 Unlike simpler systems, Ackermann steering has the advantage of smoother turns by moving each wheel at different angles in a turn, reducing the slippage of the tires and improving turn accuracy.

 The fundamental principle of Ackermann geometry involves positioning the steering linkage so that a line drawn through both front wheels intersects the rear axle of the robot.

 <img src="./docs/resources/ackermann_steering.png">

 While this steering geometry is complex to implement, we believe that the advantages it provides are important, especially in obstacle navigation and parking, where precise control and minimized turning radius are essential.
-It enables smoother manoeuvres and accurate alignment in narrower spaces.
+It enables smoother maneuver and accurate alignment in narrower spaces.

 Our implementation involves designing a custom 3D-printed Ackermann steering mechanism.
 Using CAD to design the mechanism gives us the flexibility to experiment with pivot points and steering angles.
-Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behaviour iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes if it doesn't suit our desired behaviour.
+Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behavior iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes if it doesn't suit our desired behavior.

 **Calibration and Implementation**